boo62/boo62.github.io/blog/posts/fitting-of-full-plate-16x24-competition-model-simulations.rst

 r (MAD)              0.633607027        0.3568786201
 ==================== ================== ===================

 [*] Here N(t=0) = 0.
-This suggests that there is either an error in my code or that I am very far off the correct minimum.
-We may need more iterations and stricter stopping criteria or randomized starting points.
+This suggests that we are very far off the correct minimum.
+We may need stricter stopping criteria or randomized starting points.

 ==================== ================== ===================
-K\ :sub:`n` = 0.10   Absolute Deviation
+k\ :sub:`n` = 0.10   Absolute Deviation
 -------------------- --------------------------------------
 Parameter            Independent        Competition
 ==================== ================== ===================